jasminajovanovic/ETL/README.md

+Group 4: John, Ediya and Jasmina

-we will be using two data sets from the city of Austin:
+We will be using two data sets from the city of Austin:
 * Austin crime data
 * Austin affordable housing data